Quan987/pixel-recipe/readme.md

 - Code pushed into github (you are here)
 - ~~Everyone duplicate the code base and submit it in their own codd server (everyone)~~ git clone this repo in codd
 - Powerpoint presentation (one submission)

+## Time Meeting (class-time not included), (emergency only):
+- Primary: Monday, Wenesday: 4:30 pm - Whatever time we need
+- Friday (if needed): 4:30 pm